As a salon owner should you take the rent-a-chair route?

 2. UK Employment law doesn’t protect chair renters

-A freelance hairdresser is self-employed (not an employee of your salon business) and so is not protected by, nor has the benefit of UK Employment law.
+A freelance hairdresser is self-employed and is not protected by, nor has the benefit of, UK employment law.

 This means, for example, that chair renters have no rights for unfair dismissal, minimum wages, holiday pay and maternity rights.